Middle School After-School Activities

 After-school Activities (ASAs) provide additional opportunities for Middle School students to explore and develop their personal interests.
 Activities are offered Wednesdays and Fridays from 4 p.m. - 5:15 p.m. at no cost to our students.
 Each is facilitated by our Middle School faculty and has no more than 20 students per activity.

 Some activities are an extension of current in-school extracurricular clubs (e.g., robotics), while others are only offered after school (e.g. MS News).
 ASAs run on a trimester schedule.
 Students can change their selection or continue with the same activity throughout the year.

 Example activities include:

 Instrumental Music Program

 In Chadwick’s Instrumental Music Program (IMP), students learn to play an instrument of their choice through individual lessons conducted once a week after school.
 As they persevere in their practice, they learn to love music, hone their artistry and become confident in their creative self-expression.

 Lessons are provided by a Chadwick teacher or outside instructor aligned with Chadwick’s educational goals.
-Participating students will have the opportunity to perform in one recital per semester and can choose to study from among the following instruments:
+Participating students will have the opportunity to perform in one recital per semester and can choose to study from the list of instruments below.

 Korean Scholastic Credentials Recognition (KSCR)

-The Korean Scholastic Credential Recognition (KSCR) program give Middle School students an opportunity to take Korean (language and literature) within the school day and Korean Social Studies courses in an after-school program.
-Students earn qualification for completing the regular course of Korean middle school.
+The Korean Scholastic Credential Recognition (KSCR) program gives Middle School students an opportunity to take Korean (language and literature) within the school day and Korean Social Studies courses in an after-school program.
+Students earn qualification for completing the regular courses of Korean middle school.